Beyoncé: 2008–2010: I Am... Sasha Fierce and marriage

 I Am...
-Sasha Fierce included Beyoncé's fifth number one on the Billboard Hot 100, "Single Ladies (Put a Ring on It)", as well as the UK chart-topping single, "If I Were a Boy".
+Sasha Fierce included Beyoncé's fifth number-one on the Billboard Hot 100, "Single Ladies (Put a Ring on It)", as well as the UK chart-topping single, "If I Were a Boy".
 "Halo", which peaked at number five in the US, helped Beyoncé attain more top-ten singles on the list than any other woman during the 2000s.
 Parodied and imitated around the world, the "Single Ladies" music video was described by the Toronto Star as the "first major dance craze" of the Internet age.
 At the 2009 MTV Video Music Awards, the video won three categories, including Video of the Year.
+"Halo" and "Single Ladies" are both certified diamond by the Recording Industry Association of America.

+Since its release, I Am...
+Sasha Fierce has sold more than 10 million copies worldwide.
 To promote I Am...
 Sasha Fierce, Beyoncé embarked on the worldwide I Am...
 Tour, her second headlining worldwide concert tour; it grossed $119.5 million.

-I Am...
-Sasha Fierce went on to become one of the best-selling albums of the 21st century, with over 10 million copies sold worldwide.
-Soon after its release, Beyoncé starred as blues singer Etta James in the musical biopic Cadillac Records (2008).
-Her portrayal garnered several nominations, including an NAACP Image Award nomination for Outstanding Supporting Actress in a Motion Picture.
-In the psychological thriller Obsessed (2009), Beyoncé played Sharon Charles, a woman protecting her family from her husband's stalker, which co-starred Ali Larter and Idris Elba.
+Beyoncé starred as blues singer Etta James in the musical biopic Cadillac Records (2008).
+Her portrayal garnered her an NAACP Image Award nomination for Outstanding Supporting Actress in a Motion Picture.
+In the psychological thriller Obsessed (2009), which co-starred Ali Larter and Idris Elba, Beyoncé played a woman protecting her family from her husband's stalker.
 The film was critically panned, but Beyoncé's acting saw favorable reception.
 Obsessed performed strongly at the US box office, earning $68 million on a $20 million budget.

-Beyoncé performed "America the Beautiful" at president Barack Obama's 2009 presidential inauguration and "At Last" during the first inaugural dance.
+Beyoncé performed "America the Beautiful" at President Barack Obama's 2009 presidential inauguration and "At Last" during the first inaugural dance.
 At the 52nd Annual Grammy Awards in 2010, she received ten nominations—both for I Am...
 Sasha Fierce and for her work in film soundtracks—tying with Lauryn Hill for most Grammy nominations in a single year by a female artist.
 Beyoncé won six of those nominations, including Best Contemporary R&B Album for I Am...
-Sasha Fierce and Song of the Year for "Single Ladies", breaking a record she previously tied in 2004 for the most Grammy awards won in a single night by a female artist.
+Sasha Fierce and Song of the Year for "Single Ladies", breaking a record she previously tied in 2004 for the most Grammy Awards won in a single night by a female artist.
 In 2010, Beyoncé provided vocals on Lady Gaga's single "Telephone", from the latter's extended play The Fame Monster (2009).
 It peaked at number three on the Billboard Hot 100.